-When John Pastorius ’13 and his guide dog Houston arrived at Lynchburg College, there were some concerns about a blind student finding his way around campus.
+When John Pastorius ’13 and his guide dog Houston arrived at University of Lynchburg, there were some concerns about a blind student finding his way around campus.
 John quickly dispelled them.

 In fact, when asked about his biggest challenge, John didn’t hesitate.
 “The hardest part of any day is trying to get Houston up for early classes,” John said.
 “Having a guide dog is like having a kid.”